Pet Dental Services for All Creatures

 What to Expect

 A veterinary dental cleaning is similar to, but much more involved than, the same procedure you undergo at the dentist.
 Your pet’s dental cleaning requires a general anesthetic in order to keep him or her still and comfortable, and, thus, requires a day’s hospitalization.

 - Prior to a routine or more complicated dental procedure, we perform a complete physical examination and pre-dental laboratory tests in order to identify any potential health problems that could complicate the use of anesthesia on your pet.

 - Once the anesthetic is administered, the cleaning begins.
 We start by removing tartar from your pet’s teeth using a specialized ultrasonic scaler.

 - A periodontal probe is then used to check for pockets under the gum line where bad breath and periodontal disease start.

 - We will also take digital x-rays of the entire mouth looking for disease under the gum line.
 Sometimes, this can lead to more extensive dental work on specific teeth in order to try and prevent further damage.

 - Finally, the teeth are polished to create a smooth surface that prevents plaque and tartar buildup.
 A fluoride treatment is then used to help strengthen the enamel and reduce tooth sensitivity.

-We recommend all pets receive a complete dental cleaning one to two times per year.
+We recommend all pets, including dogs, cats, and exotic animals, receive a complete dental cleaning one to two times per year.
 Between cleanings, you can keep your pet’s teeth clean and healthy with regular brushing and the use of other home dental products.
 Our staff can show you how to brush your pet’s teeth and answer any questions you have about your pet’s dental health.